pkriete/dobby/README.md

 ## Getting Started

-Clone the dobby repo to the location of your choice, then alias dobby.rb as dobby:
+Clone the Dobby repo to the location of your choice, then alias dobby.rb as dobby:

-    alias=`ruby /path/to/dobby/dobby.rb`
+    alias dobby=`ruby /path/to/dobby/dobby.rb`

 Alternatively you can simply source the Dobby autocomplete script.
 This will set you up with the alias and some basic autocompletion (bash only):